conker19to21/Game-Boy-MBC5-Rumble-Cart/README.md

 - Surface Finish: ENIG
 - Gold Fingers: Yes, 30° chamfer

+You can use the zipped folder at any board fabricator you like.

 <a href="https://oshpark.com/shared_projects/T98aCJad">The board is also listed on OSH Park as well.</a> **Be sure to get them in 0.8mm thickness if you order from here.**

 ## Required Equipment